tobias-vogel/feedle/readme and install.txt

 Feedle needs client functionality to connect to firefox sync.
 This functionality is provided by the github tool "fxa-sync-client" written by Edwin Wong (edmoz).
 This client bases on npm (node.js package manager) which in turn bases on node.js.
 In particular, at time of writing, it requires a version 0.10.x.
 In the /lib directory, there are two git submodules, node.js and the fxa-sync-client.
 (See http://git-scm.com/book/en/Git-Tools-Submodules)
 Both have to be checked out and built/installed.
+Further, simplepie is another submodule, used for feed crawling.
 We start with initializing these submodules.
 That actually downloads them, they are not cloned automatically.

 git submodule init